Intermittent Fasting: Meal Plans and Schedules

-In general, intermittent fasting includes fasting one to two days per week or on alternating days.
+In general, intermittent fasting can include fasting one to two days per week on alternating days.
 During these days, you eat either no food at all or 25 percent of your regular caloric intake.

 On reduced calorie days, men consume 500 to 600 calories, while women consume 400 to 500 calories.
 Rather than strictly focusing on male vs. female intake, you might consider your body type, regular diet, and personal preferences before committing to a specific number of calories.

 On non-fasting days, the most successful intermittent fasters eat normally and never binge.
 Some of the more courageous fasters eat only during limited windows throughout each day and might reduce their carbs.
 For all fasts, it’s important to stay hydrated, which includes drinking water and non-caloric, non-alcoholic beverages like unsweetened coffee and tea.